zhendrikse/science/waves/waves.md

   <a href="waves/pool_with_obstacle.html">
     <img alt="Swimming pool" src="./images/pool_with_obstacle.png" title="Click to animate"/>
   </a>
-  <figcaption><br/>Finite difference method in action modelling wave propagation in a pool with obstruction.
+  <figcaption>Finite difference method applied to wave propagation in a pool with an obstruction.
   </figcaption>
 </figure>
 </div>